81 Catalysis

 (b)

-5. For each of the following pairs of reaction diagrams, identify which of the pairs is catalyzed:
+5. For each of the following reaction diagrams, estimate the activation energy (Ea) of the reaction:

 (a)